 This Roasted Sweet Potatoes and Beets recipe comes from Tamar Ansh's wonderful Kosher for Passover cookbook, A Taste of Tradition: Pesach - Anything's Possible!.
 Of course, there's no reason to save this dish for Passover only.
 The gorgeous colors and a nice balance of sweet and savory flavors makes the easy-to-prepare vegetable side dish ideal for year-round weeknight, Shabbat, and holiday meals too.
 By the way, beets are a symbolic food for Rosh Hashana, so this dish is a shoe-in for Jewish New Year menus!

 Whether you prefer large or small veggie pieces, it's important to keep the size of the vegetables fairly consistent so they'll cook evenly.
-I cut my veggies into approximately 3/4-inch chunks, and ended up with tender, nicely caramelized pieces with the suggested cooking times.
+We tested this recipe with the veggies cut into approximately 3/4-inch chunks, and ended up with tender, nicely caramelized pieces with the suggested cooking times.

 Think beyond side-dish, and you'll find lots of uses for these delicious veggies.
 Try adding them to a wrap, or using them to top baby greens for an instant salad.
 Or, spread the veggies over a pizza crust or focaccia, sprinkle with crumbled goat cheese or Parmesan, and pop in the oven until the cheese melts.

 Recipe reprinted with permission from A Taste of Tradition: Pesach - Anything's Possible! by Tamar Ansh.
 The book is available online at Amazon.com.